FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/payup_demo.gif" alt="PayUp Principle Prototype" width="300">
 </p>

-**If you'd like to interact with the Principle prototype, go to this link** https://github.com/FilipaGo/payup-app-prototype-principle and follow the README instructions.
+If you'd like **to interact with the Principle prototype, go to this link** 👉 https://github.com/FilipaGo/payup-app-prototype-principle and follow the README instructions on how to install.

-The prototype can run on your Mac or iOS device.
+This prototype can only run on your Mac or iOS device.

 We ran out of time for extensive user testing but we did manage to run some tests with the same people we interviewed during research.

-**The feedback was quite positive and all users were able to quickly perform the tasks we asked them to complete.**
+**The feedback was quite positive** and all users were able to quickly perform the tasks we asked them to complete.

 > I can see the app targets a young audience.
 It solves many issues that are part of our daily life; from splitting travelling costs to tracking meal expenses.
 It solves a problem that is genuine and real.
 (Mariana Pisa, 22, Lisbon)